Retrofitting, retro-commissioning (RCx), and recommissioning commercial buildings to cut energy are on the rise, and for good reason.

 Commissioning?
 Retro-Commissioning (RCx)?
 Recommissioning?
 A Glossary of Terms

-Building commissioning: When a new building is initially commissioned it undergoes an intensive quality assurance process that begins during design and continues through construction, occupancy, and operations.
+Building commissioning is when a new building is initially commissioned.
+It undergoes an intensive quality assurance process that begins during design and continues through construction, occupancy, and operations.
 Commissioning ensures that the new building operates initially as the owner intended and that building staff is prepared to operate and maintain its systems and equipment.

 Retro-Commissioning (RCx) is the application of the commissioning process to existing buildings.
 It is a process that seeks to improve how building equipment and systems function together.
 Depending on the age of the building, retro-commissioning can often resolve problems that occurred during design or construction, or address problems that have developed throughout the building’s life.
 In all, retro-commissioning improves a building’s operations and maintenance (O&M) procedures to enhance overall building performance.

 Recommissioning is another type of commissioning that occurs when a building that has already been commissioned undergoes another commissioning process.
 The decision to recommission may be triggered by a change in building use or ownership, the onset of operational problems, or some other need.
 Ideally, a plan for recommissioning is established as part of a new building’s original commissioning process or an existing building’s retro-commissioning process.

 The commissioning of a new building isn’t mandatory in every state, and in those where it is, it’s a relatively new development.
 For example, California’s 2019 Energy Code now mandates commissioning for buildings over 10,000 square feet.
 U.S. Federal agencies started earlier, requiring “Total Building Commissioning practices” of their buildings’ systems, regardless of state, since 2006.
 But even buildings that have been previously commissioned were not always designed for energy efficiency.